 The best time to deal with disruption is before it begins.
-When discussing standards at the beginning of the semester, consider an approach that encourage expression of ideas and opinions that are relevant to the course objectives versus shutting down critical thought processes.
-Faculty can take steps to reduce the likelihood of disruptive behaviors in the classroom by encouraging appropriate behavioral or establishing appropriate behavior standards.
+When discussing standards at the beginning of the semester, consider an approach that encourages expression of ideas and opinions that are relevant to the course objectives versus shutting down critical thought processes.
+Faculty can take steps to reduce the likelihood of disruptive behaviors in the classroom by encouraging appropriate behavior or establishing appropriate behavior standards.

 - Explicitly state expectations for conduct in the syllabus.
 Include behavioral specifics, such as "turn off pagers and cell phones before entering the classroom."
 Explain consequences for inappropriate behavior and follow through.

 - Review these expectations with students during the first class meeting.